Software Testing for Extended Reality Applications: A Systematic Mapping Study: Discussion

 As discussed in \S\ref{sec:discussion:test_oracle}, test oracle automation remains a significant challenge in XR testing.
-While crowdsourcing has been shown to effectively address oracle-related tasks~\citep{Pastore13CrowdOracles, rafi2023PredARTAutomaticOracle-PS23}, recent progress in LLMs offers a potential alternative for automating text-based tasks~\citep{Thomas2024SIGIR}.
+While crowdsourcing has been shown to effectively address oracle-related tasks~\citep{Pastore13CrowdOracles, rafi2023PredARTAutomaticOracle-PS23}, recent progress in LLMs offers a potential alternative for automating text-based tasks~\citep{Thomas2024SIGIR}, which benefits the generation of human-readable assertions, validating expected outputs, and synthesizing test expectations from natural language specifications.

 The oracle problem in XR systems is complex due to their reliance on 3D graphics.
-However, multimodal LLMs, which process both textual and visual information, have demonstrated capabilities in understanding graphical content, such as 2D screenshots and 3D assets~\citep{liu2024visiondrivenautomatedmobilegui, qiu2024largelanguagemodelsunderstand}.
-This advancement could lay the groundwork for understanding and testing more intricate graphics systems, including XR apps.
+However, multimodal LLMs, which process both textual and visual information, have demonstrated capabilities in understanding graphical content, ranging from 2D screenshots to 3D assets~\citep{liu2024visiondrivenautomatedmobilegui, qiu2024largelanguagemodelsunderstand}.
+These advancements could enable more robust testing of intricate graphics systems, including XR apps.

 Furthermore, LLMs have been effectively used to generate unit tests for Unity-based game development~\citep{paduraru2024UnitTestGeneration}.
 Given the shared Unity platform, these techniques could potentially be adapted for XR app unit testing, further advancing automation in this domain.